 - Special Category Information, as set out below

 - any other information you may provide to us during your relationship with us, for our operational or business purposes, or which we require to provide you with MPS’s services

-Claimants, complainants, co-defendants or other persons connected to a claim or complaint against our members: We will receive information about you that others choose to tell us in order for us to provide advice, assistance or indemnity to our members (e.g. name, age, address, phone number, fax number, email address, details of the relevant claim/complaint, your role and acts or omissions with respect to that claim/complaint) and Special Category Information as set out below.
+Claimants, complainants, co-defendants, witnesses or other persons connected to a claim or complaint against our members: We will receive information about you that others choose to tell us in order for us to provide advice, assistance or indemnity to our members (e.g. name, age, address, phone number, fax number, email address, details of the relevant claim/complaint, your role and acts or omissions with respect to that claim/complaint) and Special Category Information as set out below.

 We use your personal information for the reasons set out in this privacy notice.
 Different legal bases for using your information apply depending on what category of personal information we process.
-We normally use personal information on the basis that it is necessary for the performance of a contract, our or a third parties’ legitimate interests or it is required or permitted by applicable law.
+We normally use personal information on the basis that it is necessary for the performance of a contract, is in our or a third party’s legitimate interests or it is required or permitted by applicable law.
 Further information about this and Special Category Information processing grounds is set out below.
 Please click below to read more.

 - necessary for the performance of a contract: if you are a current or former member, we will process your personal information in order to fulfil that contract (i.e. to provide you with membership, advice, indemnity and assistance) If you are not a member and we provide you with services, we will process your personal information in order to fulfil the contract for those services.

 - in our or a third party's legitimate interests: details of those legitimate interests are set out in more detail below.

 - where we are required to do so or it is otherwise permitted by law